PeterCamilleri/CX16/docs/vm1_am.md

 extended |  xa    | A 24 bit address with an 8 bit bank and a 16 bit address implied  |  none  | The data type is implied by the op code

-#### Notes:
+All of these types, except implied, are data that are manipulated by instructions of the VM1.
+The implied type merely means that the instruction needs no explicit information about the whereabouts of its data.
+Its implied by the operation.
+The explicit data can exist on one of two states; in the data stack and elsewhere.
+When not in the data stack, data consumes the exact number of bytes specified in its description.
+While on the data stack all data consumes 2 bytes except for extended address data that consumes 3 bytes.

 1. When byte values are pushed onto the stack, they are zero extended to 16 bits.
 2. When byte values are popped from the stack, the upper 8 bits of stack data are discarded.
+3. When extended data are pushed onto the stack, the 8 bit bank resides in the highest address with the 16 bit address in lower addresses.
+This allows the 16 bit address to be manipulated by 16 bit operations, leaving the bank number unaffected.
-3. Some instructions need to differentiate between signed and unsigned data.
+4. Some instructions need to differentiate between signed and unsigned data.
-For these operations the type is augmented with "s" for signed and "u" for unsigned.
+The data itself is ambiguous as to its possession of a sign.
+So, for these operations the op code is augmented with "s" for signed and "u" for unsigned.

 [Back to the Top](#virtual-machine-architecture-mark-1)